 Why?
-The secret behind the most successful websites isn’t the level of investment or abundance of attractive imagery; it is simply that they provide clear routes to desired actions and enable visitors to browse and engage with content without fuss.
+The secret behind the most successful websites isn’t the level of investment or attractive imagery.
+It's simply that they provide clear routes to desired actions and enable visitors to browse content easily.

-Most websites fail to offer a tangible return on investment because the business objectives have been ignored when devising the web strategy.
-Similarly, if the online marketing effort isn’t measured correctly against company targets, websites will have a hard time making any kind of meaningful impact.
+Most websites fail to offer a tangible return on investment because business objectives have been ignored at the development stage.
+Similarly, if online marketing isn’t measured against company targets, websites will have a hard time making any kind of meaningful impact.

-Whatever the business objective of your website, analysis software will help you determine whether or not you’re meeting it.
-These vital apps reveal which marketing channels are providing a healthy number of visitors, which are near-dormant and the parts of your website that are most popular.
-They’ll also sniff out the pages your visitors actively avoid thanks to bounce rates (the percentage of people who leave certain pages the moment they land on them) and individual page analysis.
+Whatever the business objective of your website, analytics can help you determine whether or not you’re meeting it.
+These vital tools reveal which marketing channels are providing a healthy number of visitors, which are near-dormant, and the parts of your website that are most popular.
+They’ll also sniff out the pages where your visitors bounce (that is, leave the moment they land on them), and provide data on individual page performance.

 Armed with this information, you can create a marketing strategy and build a website that really works for your business.
-And, thanks to a wealth of web build platforms including Wordpress and Squarespace, you can now do so incredibly cost-effectively.
+And, thanks to a wealth of self-build platforms including WordPress, Wix, Pixpa and Squarespace, you can do so incredibly cost-effectively.

-Thankfully the choice of tool for measuring the performance of a website is relatively straightforward.
+Thankfully the choice of analytics tool is relatively straightforward.
 For most small firms, the free Google Analytics platform remains the best and most approachable web analysis software on the market.

 Tracing your web visitors

-Visitors will typically find you via natural search engine listings, from links on other websites, via pay-per-click advertising, or from links contained within email marketing campaigns and social media posts.
+Visitors will typically find you via natural search engine listings, from links on other websites, via pay-per-click advertising, or from links in email marketing campaigns and on social media.

-If you have paid a marketing agency to undertake the search engine optimisation (SEO) for your website but your natural search listings don’t appear to be improving, the strategy may need to be reviewed.
-Best practices for being indexed and ranked by Google change regularly, so it’s important you stay on top of the latest Google algorithm updates.
+If you've paid a marketing agency to undertake search engine optimisation (SEO) for your website but your search rankings don’t seem to be improving, the strategy may need to be reviewed.
+Best practices for being ranked by Google and other search engines change regularly, so it’s important you stay on top of the latest algorithm updates.

-By using Google Analytics’ powerful reporting suite, you’ll also be able to determine which referral sources offer the greatest influx of visitors and which marketing channels are underperforming.
+By using Google Analytics’ powerful reporting suite, you’ll also be able to determine which referral sources bring in the greatest number of visitors, and which marketing channels are underperforming.

 As well as telling you which methods and platforms visitors have used to find you, website analysis tools will also reveal their geographical location.
-There has been a massive growth in the adoption of location-based services and data from Google suggests that half of all search queries are based on location.
+There has been massive growth in local search marketing, and data from Google suggests that half of all search queries are based on location.
 Getting your business listed in online directories such as Rated People, Checkatrade and Thomson Local and using services like Google My Business can help you attract more local business.

-If you are targeting customers in particular regions, geographical data is invaluable when it comes to assessing how successful your endeavours have been.
-Furthermore, location data can alert you to opportunities in countries you may have otherwise overlooked.
+If you're targeting customers in particular regions, geographical data is invaluable when it comes to assessing how successful you've been.
+Location data can also alert you to opportunities in areas you may have otherwise overlooked.

-Optimising your website for mobile devices is now essential and web analysis tools will show you how many visitors are visiting your site from their smartphones or tablets.
-It will even break down the varying operating systems and web browsers they use, enabling you to focus on the right strategy for cross-browser and device compatibility.
-For example, if 90% of your visitors are using Safari on iPhones to access your site, you can focus a greater portion of page testing on that platform combination.
+Optimising your website for mobile is now essential, and analytics will show you how many visitors are visiting your site from their smartphones or tablets.
+It will even break down the operating systems and web browsers they use, enabling you to focus on the right strategy for cross-browser and device compatibility.
+For example, if 90% of your visitors are using Safari on iPhones to access your site, you can focus page testing on that platform combination.

 Monitoring how visitors use your site

 The way visitors use your website speaks volumes about the quality of its content and how easy it is to navigate.
-By analysing your site, you’ll be able to determine navigational and content areas in need of improvement and increase its ability to meet your objectives and conversion rates.
+By analysing your site, you’ll be able to determine which areas need improvement.
 Gaining actionable data on how your website is used is the key to turning more enquiries into sales.

-Most web analysis tools give you the ability to define goals.
-A goal could be a particular route taken to reach the ‘Contact Us’ page, or the speed with which a call-to-action (CTA) is clicked on page entry.
-Goal monitoring will enable you to ascertain just how many of the visitors to your site end up completing the journey you expect of them and gives you the chance to act when things don’t appear to be going to plan.
+Most analytics tools give you the ability to define goals.
+A goal could be a particular route taken to reach the ‘Contact Us’ page, or the speed with which a call-to-action is clicked.
+Goal monitoring will enable you to check how many of your visitors are taking the desired journey, and gives you the chance to act when things aren't going to plan.

-Page-by-page analysis will enable you to identify stale or cumbersome content visitors quickly abandon and pages on which they’re spending more time than is necessary.
-Most web visitors will have limited attention spans, but those with more patience may be spending a long time on innocuous pages, because they simply can’t fathom the user interface or find the ‘Contact Us’ button.
+Page-by-page analysis can help you identify stale or cumbersome content visitors quickly abandon and pages on which they’re spending more time than necessary.
+Most web visitors will have limited attention spans, but those with more patience may spend a long time on confusing pages because they can’t understand how to get from there to where they want to go.

-Thankfully, the steps you need to take to improve those all-important web statistics usually require nothing more than a healthy dose of common sense.
-For example, simplifying an online application form or installing faster payment software could result in your web visitors spending less time on your website but reaching goals quicker, thus increasing your conversion rates.
+Thankfully, the steps you need to take to improve matters usually require nothing more than common sense.
+For example, simplifying an online application form or installing simpler payment software could result in your web visitors reaching goals quicker, increasing your conversion rates.